-The report will include:
+The report must include the following:

-- All places, 1st through last, must be reported. - Actual skill levels for competitors in open disciplines.
-If a discipline mixes competitors of different classes-for example, Open Individual Multi-line Ballet the competitor's actual skill level must be indicated on the report next to the competitor's name.

-• A list of team and pair members must also be included with the results for team and pair disciplines.

-• A list of judges for each discipline must be included.
+- 1) All places, 1st through last. - 2) Actual skill levels for competitors in open disciplines.
+If a discipline mixes competitors of different classes-for example, Open Individual Multi-line Ballet-the competitor's actual skill level must be indicated on the report next to the competitor's name. - 3) A list of team and pair members included with the results for team and pair disciplines. - 4) The name of the judges and field director for each discipline.

-Every attempt should be made to break ties using the criteria indicated in section VI.G.
+Every attempt should be made to break ties using the criteria indicated in section V.G.
 Competitors who are disqualified from an event will be shown as taking last place.
 Competitors who scratch (i.e., do not fly at all) are not to be included.

-IV.
-OPEN INDIVIDUAL FREESTYLE RULES
+III.
+OPEN INDIVIDUAL OUTDOOR UNLIMITED RULES

-Open Individual Freestyle will follow the same general rules as ballet, except changes noted in this section.
-Wind speeds follow those of Team Train.
+Open Individual Outdoor Unlimited follows the same general rules as ballet, except for changes noted in this section.
+Wind speeds follow those of Novice and Team Train.
 Props are allowed.
 Competitors may fly any number of kites.
 Judging will encompass 4 components: program elements, style, performance, and audience appeal.
-Judges will score the first three components, a panel of audience members will judge audience appeal.
+Judges score the first three components; a panel of audience members judges audience appeal.